 A number of years ago my parents made the big decision to move from our farm and family home into our small, very quaint town.
 As many of you know, a move like this is huge.
 With well over 30 years, 4 children plus countless family members and friends who have created memories in the home and on the property, it was a big task.
 How does one capture all of that in moving boxes and containers?
 Is it possible?
 I guess the answer is simple.
 It is captured and held forever in the recess of our minds, our memories that will last a lifetime.
 Many of you reading this know what I’m talking about, you’ve gone down this road before.
 Whether it has been with your parents, in-laws, friends or perhaps yourselves.
 Moving and the things that have accumulated, the stories, the artworks, the tree houses, the boxes of miscellaneous things in the attic … the list goes on.

-Over the years I have learned that a kitchen table isn’t simply wood and varnish, rather it is like a giant memory box.
+Over the years I have learned that a kitchen table isn’t simply wood, varnish and nails, rather it is like a giant memory box.
 The kitchen table is the gathering spot where life is shared, where dreams are realized, where vision is cast and where laughter can be heard.
-Sadly, many new homes are being built with no kitchen and no space for a kitchen table, this trend is one that I will never adopt because I understand the power of the table.
-Technology is another threat to the table.
-Families are coming together less and less and even if they do gather, technology comes along too.
-A definite travesty of our time.
+Something I find particularly sad is in new home development, many homes are being designed without space for a kitchen table.
+Certainly, a trend that I will ever adopt because through my lived experience I have come to understand the power of the table.

 With this in mind, I encourage you to use your dining table to its full potential.
-Through my work and travels, I have seen countless families come together, broken hearts mended and so much more, simply through sitting at the table together.
-By sharing a meal and getting back to what really matters.
-Something else that adds to this story is how we are created to stop and fuel our bodies through food more than once a day, we are designed to stop, sit and replenish so why not start making this a critical part of our family schedules.
+Through my work and travels, I have seen countless families come together, broken hearts mended and so much more, simply through sitting at the table together and sharing a meal we are able to work our way back to what really matters in life.
+Something else that adds to this story is how we are created.
+Our system requires us to stop and fuel our bodies through food and water more than once a day.
+We are uniquely designed to stop, sit and replenish.
+A stunning and very organic opportunities for us to come together.
+As families, we can use this as a critical part of our family schedules.